goldzulu/helloweb/README.md

 * AWSCloudFormationFullAccess

 <blockquote align="center">
 The repo contains both the WEBApi portion and the Alexa Skill portion.
 Most of what you need to do can be done by using npm run xxx.
-Even alexa's ask deploy and ask init is encapsulated in package.json
+Even alexa's ask deploy is encapsulated in package.json
 </blockquote>

 ---